How To

 FigJamManualManualNoNoNoNoUnlimitedFree with Figma

-A few things jump out from this table.
-If you need hybrid sorts, your options narrow to CardSort, Optimal Workshop, and UXtweak.
-If you need automated similarity matrices and dendrograms without paying, CardSort is currently the only option.
-And if you are considering Miro or FigJam, understand that you are trading analytical capability for collaboration — which is a valid trade-off, but only if you are prepared to do the analysis work manually.
+A few things jump out.
+If you need hybrid sorts, your options narrow to ValidateThat, Optimal Workshop, and UXtweak.
+If you need automated similarity matrices and dendrograms without paying, ValidateThat is the only option in this list.
+And if you're considering Miro or FigJam, understand that you're trading analytical capability for collaboration — which is a valid trade-off, but only if you're prepared to do the analysis work manually.

 Verdict by use case